 How many hours of credit can I transfer from another school to TWU?

-Up to†84 hours of credit may be transferred from community colleges.
+Effective fall 2013, up to 90 hours of credit may be transferred from community colleges.
 Students may transfer unlimited hours from 4-year schools, but they must take 25% of their courses at TWU.

 How many hours must I have to graduate?

 Student must have a minimum of 120 hours to receive a bachelor’s degree, but degree plans vary in the hours required.
 Individual departments or degree plans may require additional hours.

 Do you accept CLEP and AP scores?